Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 ### "X less significant nodes were grouped together with other nodes." {#other-nodes-message}
-This message can be seen using either the Radial, Horizontal, or Vertical view on large maps with extreme fan outs.
+This message can be seen using either the Radial, Horizontal, or Vertical view on large maps with extreme fanouts.
 To ensure the map is readable, less significant nodes that cannot fit at a particular level of the visualization are combined into a special 'other' node.
 Note that the [Table view](#table-view) does not have this limitation.
 Suggested actions for this message are: use